Easter in Portugal 2026: Holy Week traditions and celebrations

 1. Cultural and Religious Experience: Easter in Portugal is deeply rooted in religious and cultural traditions, offering visitors a unique opportunity to witness elaborate processions, attend church services, and experience the country's rich heritage firsthand.

-2. Festive Atmosphere: Throughout Holy Week, Portugal comes alive with a festive atmosphere, with colorful decorations, lively street events, and traditional music and dance performances.
-Whether you're in a bustling city like Lisbon or a quaint village, you'll find celebrations that showcase Portuguese culture at its best.
+2. Festive Atmosphere: Throughout Holy Week, Portugal comes alive with a festive atmosphere, with colourful decorations, lively street events, and traditional music and dance performances.

 5. Less Crowded: While Easter is a popular time for domestic travel in Portugal, it may not see the same influx of tourists as other peak seasons like summer.
 This means you can enjoy popular attractions and landmarks with fewer crowds and potentially find better deals on accommodation and transportation.